Bill Miner

-Ezra Allen Miner (c.1847 – September 2, 1913), more popularly known as Bill Miner, was an American bandit, originally from Bowling Green, Kentucky, who served several prison terms for stagecoach robbery.
+Ezra Allen Miner (1847 – September 2, 1913), more popularly known as Bill Miner, was an American bandit, originally from Kentucky, who served several prison terms for stagecoach robbery.
 Known for his unusual politeness while committing robberies, he was widely nicknamed the Grey Fox, Gentleman Robber or the Gentleman Bandit.
 He is reputed to have been the originator of the phrase "Hands up!"
 Legend has it that Bill Miner admonished his cohorts to fire their guns when in danger of capture but "do not kill a man".

 Life

-Miner was born Ezra Allen Miner in Vevay Township, near Onondaga, Ingham County, Michigan on December 27, 1846.
-He never legally changed his first name (which he evidently didn't like), but regarded William Allen Miner as his true name throughout most of his life.
+Miner was born in Jackson County, Kentucky in 1847.
+He never legally changed his first name, but regarded William Allen Miner as his true name throughout most of his life.
 He was arrested for the first time in 1866 in San Joaquin County, California and served time there.
 He was shortly released but served more time at Placer County, California and later at Calaveras County, California.
 He was discharged in 1880.
 He then formed a partnership with Bill Leroy (as W. A. Morgan) to rob a stagecoach.
 Leroy was caught and lynched, but Miner escaped.
 He was later caught for another robbery in Tuolumne County, California and was released from San Quentin in 1901.

 After his third prison term, Miner moved to the province of British Columbia in Canada, where he adopted the pseudonym George Edwards and is believed to have staged British Columbia's first-ever train robbery on September 10, 1904 at Silverdale about 35 km east of Vancouver, just west of Mission City.
 It is often claimed that Miner was the robber, but neither he nor his accomplices were ever tied conclusively to the Silverdale heist.
 It is also widely reported that Silverdale's train robbery was the first in Canada, but Peter Grauer's definitive study ("Interred With Their Bones", 2005) cites a train robbery in Port Credit, Ontario 30 years prior as the first.